preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/publishing-channels/index.rst

 Also note the search field at the top, where you can search for channels, if the list is long.

+You can create and edit categories.
+See this page for more informaion: :doc:`Publishing Channels Categories </admin-settings/tenant-settings/webcontent-managament/publishing-channels-categories/index>`

 Create a new channel
 **********************
 Here's how to create a new channel: